 Victor LaValle is the author of one story collection and three novels.
 His most recent novel, The Devil in Silver, was a New York Times Notable Book of 2012.
 He has been the recipient of numerous awards including a Guggenheim Fellowship, an American Book Award, and the Key to Southeast Queens.

 Congressman John Lewis is an American icon, and one of the key figures of the civil rights movement.
-His long career of leadership includes sit-ins, freedom rides, the 1963 March on Washington, the 1965 Selma-Montgomery March, the House of Representatives, and the Presidential Medal of Freedom.
+His long career of leadership includes sit-ins, freedom rides, the 1963 March on Washington, and the 1965 Selma-Montgomery March.
+He received the Presidential Medal of Freedom and the only John F. Kennedy "Profile in Courage" Award for Lifetime Achievement ever granted by the John F. Kennedy Library Foundation.
 His new graphic novel memoir March: Book One, co-written by Andrew Aydin and drawn by Nate Powell, is a #1 New York Times bestseller.
-Sponsored by Mosaic Templars Cultural Center.
+Sponsored by the UALR Institute on Race and Ethnicity and by Mosaic Templars Cultural Center.

 Alan Lightman is the author of The Accidental Universe, six novels including the National Book Award finalist The Diagnosis, a book-length narrative poem, two collections of essays, and several books on science.
 His work has appeared in the Atlantic, Granta, the New Yorker, the New York Review of Books, and Nature, among other publications.
 A theoretical physicist as well as a novelist, he has served on the faculties of Harvard and MIT, and was the first person to receive a dual faculty appointment at MIT in science and in the humanities.

 Attica Locke saw her first novel, Black Water Rising, nominated for an Edgar Award, an NAACP Image Award, a Los Angeles Times Book Prize, and short-listed for the prestigious Orange Prize in the UK (now the Baileys Women’s Prize for Fiction).
-Her second book, The Cutting Season, a present-day murder mystery set on a Louisiana plantation, is a national bestseller.
-Sponsored by Mosaic Templars Cultural Center
+Her second book, The Cutting Season, a present-day murder mystery set on a Louisiana plantation, was described by NPR as "the kind of rooted-in-truth crime story that satisfies both your intellect and your need to have the hair on your neck stand up."
+Sponsored by Mosaic Templars Cultural Center.

 Kelly Luce is the author of the story collection Three Scenarios in Which Hana Sasaki Grows a Tail.
 Her work has appeared in the Chicago Tribune, Salon, Crazyhorse, the Southern Review, and other magazines.
 Originally from Chicago, she now lives in Austin, Texas, where she is a fellow at the Michener Center for Writers.